General Motors proving grounds: Guangde County, Anhui, China

 Shanghai GM (SGM) and Pan Asia Technical Automotive Center (PATAC), both joint-ventures of SAIC Motor with GM China, opened in September 2012 China's largest proving ground in Guangde County, Anhui, China.

 Proposed / Closed Proving Grounds Facilities

 Mezcala Proving Ground

 GM's proposed facility at Mezcala, Mexico was terminated in the planning phase due to breakdown in land negotiations.
-The facility was to take over Desert Proving Ground tasks when GM announced DPG's closing in 2000.
-DPG is still operating as of late 2008.
-Soon to be closed and replaced with the new facility in Yuma, Arizona.
+The facility was to take over Desert Proving Ground (DPG) tasks when GM announced DPG's closing in 2000.
+DPG was closed in 2009 and replaced with a new facility in Yuma, Arizona.

 Desert (Mesa) Proving Ground

 GM Desert Proving Ground in Mesa, Arizona, USA was a General Motors facility for the testing of HVAC, propulsion, and various automotive systems in a harsh climate.
 Opened in 1953, the closure of this facility was completed in 2009.
 It was replaced by a new facility in Yuma, Arizona, known as the Desert Proving Ground Yuma.